 For oil-based spills and stains such as popcorn grease, salad dressing or other non-water-soluble spills, wipe the leather clean with a clean, dry cloth.
 Allow for the remainder of the stain to dissipate into the leather over a 24-hour period.

 Do not use Leather Cleaner, Leather Protector / Conditioner, water or soap on oil-based stains.
-Never use saddle soaps, oils, all purpose cleaners or solvents.
+Never use saddle soaps, oils, all-purpose cleaners or solvents.
 Use of these products could damage the finish.
 Modern tanning techniques do not require such products.
-Most spills will blot up easily with a dry cloth or paper towel.
+Most spills will absorb up easily with a dry cloth or paper towel.

 |UPHOLSTERY FABRIC CARE|